VIRC Bull Call Spread Strategy

 - What is a bull call spread on VIRC?

 - A bull call spread on VIRC is the bull call spread strategy applied to VIRC (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With VIRC stock trading near $6.06, the strikes shown on this page are snapped to the nearest listed VIRC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VIRC stock at $6.04 on the most recent close, the strikes shown on this page are snapped to the nearest listed VIRC chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are VIRC bull call spread max profit and max loss calculated?